 - PhD student - University of Amsterdam, The Netherlands, PhD student Alan Musgrave Lab, Chlamydomonas (1992-1996)

 - Research Assistant - Agrotechnological Research Institute (ATO-DLO; Dr. T. de Vrije), Wageningen, The Netherlands.
 Topic: Ethylene signalling in carnation flowers.
 (1991-1992)

 - Research Assistant - With Frans Klis, Institute for Molecular Cell Biology, University of Amsterdam.
 Topic: Yeast cell wall assembly (1988-1990)

-- Referee for: Nature, Nature Cell Biol, Nature Immunol., Science, PNAS, Curr.
-Biol., J. Biol.
+- Referee for: Nature, Nature Cell Biol, Nature Immunol, Science, PNAS, Current Biology, J. Biol.
 Chem., Biochem.
-J., FEBS.
-Lett., Plant Cell, Curr.
+J, FEBS.
+Lett, Plant Cell, Curr.
 Opin.
-Plant Biol., Trends Plant Sci., PLoS One, Plant Physiol., Plant J., Plant Mol.
-Biol., New Phytol., J. Exp.
-Bot., Plant Cell Environ., Plant Cell Physiol.
+Plant Biol, Trends Plant Sci, PLoS One, Plant Physiol, Plant J, Plant Mol.
+Biol, New Phytol, J. Exp.
+Bot, Plant Cell Environ, Plant Cell Physiol, eLife.

 • British Council Fellowship (1994)

 • EMBO short-term Fellowship (1997)